ecoisilva/studydesign_ms/README.md

 ## Citation

-If you use the data or code from this project, please cite it as
-follows:

 > Silva, I., Fleming, C. H., Noonan, M. J., Fagan, W. F., & Calabrese,
 > J. M. (2025).
 Too few, too many, or just right?
 Optimizing sample
 > sizes for population-level inferences in animal tracking projects.